piface/pifacedigitalio/README.md

 Installation
 ============
+### Enabling the SPI module
+PiFace Digital communicates with the Raspberry Pi using the SPI interface.
+The SPI interface driver is included in the later Raspbian distributions but is not enabled by default.

+To load the SPI driver manually, type:

+    # modprobe spi-bcm2708

+*This will not persist after a reboot.* To permanently enable the SPI module comment out the spi module blacklist line in /etc/modprobe.d/raspi-blacklist.conf (you will have to be root).

+### Installing the software
     $ sudo ./install.sh

 If gpio-admin was installed then make sure to log out and then back in again.